-As the number of cases in the United States continues to grow, the demand in hospitals for personal protective equipment (PPE), hand sanitizers and ventilators is growing.
+As the number of cases in the United States continues to grow, hospitals’ demand for personal protective equipment (PPE), hand sanitizers, and ventilators is growing.
 Brands like the New England Patriots, Ford Motor Company, and Gap Inc. are stepping up to close the gap between the need and the availability of critical supplies to halt the spread of COVID-19.
-Often times, companies talk about having a social purpose (Corporate Social Responsibility) and set of values, or about how much they care for their employees, stakeholders and the community.
+Often, companies talk about having a social purpose (Corporate Social Responsibility) and a set of values or how much they care for their employees, stakeholders, and community.
 Now companies are taking action.
 The way companies respond to this crisis is a defining moment that will be remembered for decades.
 Furthermore, consumers expect brands to solve the problems they no longer believe governments can tackle alone.
 And companies that reward that faith will see a leap in their bottom line with greater loyalty.

 Carhartt Shifts U.S. Production to Medical Gowns and Masks

 On Monday, April 6, Carhartt began producing 50,000 medical gowns, and on April 20, the company will begin manufacturing 2.5 million masks.
 As long as these critical items are in short supply, Carhartt will continue to assist in production.

 “Serving and answering the call during times of need has always been an integral part of Carhartt’s history, and it’s why consumers have trusted us to have their back for more than 130 years,” said Mark Valade, Chief Executive Officer at Carhartt.
 “We are humbled and honored to help all the essential workers serving and protecting us right now.”

 Associates from Carhartt’s manufacturing facilities have proudly volunteered to produce these items, and the company will continue to compensate them for their important contribution to the effort to support the nation’s need for medical personal protective equipment.”

 Related Article: 2019 Loyalty Trend: Corporate Social Responsibility